 Aren't schools supposed to teach us to be strategic?

 Let's look at history...
-Public schools were originally created to help create productive citizens.
+Public schools were originally formed to help create productive citizens.

 They got traction in cities in the late 1800s - right around the time of factories.

 Business wanted schools to create good factory workers.